This is a story of a fascinating nursing home case.

-This nursing home case reported in March 2018 struck me for several reasons.
+This case reported in March 2018 struck me for several reasons.
 It involved a sixty-one-year-old man who was a long-term resident of a nursing home because he had right-sided paralysis due to a stroke.
 His left leg was also amputated.
 On February 4, 2014, he became sweaty, nauseated and had severe abdominal pain and vomiting.
 It was not until the next day that paramedics were called, and he was taken to the hospital, where he stayed 8 days with a diagnosis of severe dehydration.

 Listen in as Pat Iyer chats about these points

-- The concepts Pat got out of looking at the defense
+- The concepts Pat got out of looking at the defense of this case

 - Why long term care has an image problem.

-- How unfortunately, low staffing breeds low staffing
+- How low staffing breeds low staffing

 Related Product: Hot Spots in Nursing Home Litigation